intel/iot-js-api/api/board/spi.md

 SPI API
 =======

-The SPI API supports Serial Peripheral Interface, a synchronous serial protocol that allows multiple slave chips to communicate with a master chip.
+The SPI API supports the Serial Peripheral Interface, a synchronous serial protocol that allows multiple slave chips to communicate with a master chip.
 A single SPI bus uses 4 pins, SCK for clock, SS for slave select, MOSI (Master Out, Slave In) for write, and MISO (Master In, Slave Out) for read.
 Multiple SPI buses may be present on a board.
 For each clock signal one bit is written from the master to the selected slave and one bit is read by the master from the selected slave, so there is no separate read and write, but one transfer operation.
 When a slave device's chip select is 0 (low), then it communicates with the master, otherwise it ignores the master.
 This API uses a [`Buffer`](../README.mk/#buffer) object for both read and write.